Metehan120/Oxidalloc/README.md

 1- Blender on CachyOS:
 - Returning LLVM ERROR: out of memory | meaning: Blender wants memory but allocator returns null pointer so needs investigation
 2- Firefox on CachyOS:
-- Its deadlocking or something like that, needs investigation \ Probably easy to fix
+- Its deadlocking or something like that, needs investigation \ Probably easy to fix (no its not easy, probably because of the way kernel acts)

 ## Incompatibilities
 * WARNING: Design only working on 64-BIT systems, incompatible with 32-BIT.